Mortgage Q&A: “Are mortgage points worth it?”

 While mortgage rate shopping, you’ll probably pay the most attention to the big, glaring rate in front of you, such as 2.99%.

 But if you look under that rate, or in the small, fine print, you should see more details about the rate, such as the fact that it requires you to pay two mortgage points.

 In this case, those two points are mortgage discount points, which lower the rate to that amazingly low 2.99%.

-But those two points would cost you $2,000, using our $100,000 loan example, as each point is equal to one percent of the loan amount.
+But those two points will cost you $2,000, using our $100,000 loan example, as each point is equal to one percent of the loan amount.

 If you don’t want to pay those two points, your actual mortgage rate will probably be markedly higher, perhaps 3.5% instead.